Blondazz/KeyOverlay/README.md

 based on a similar app by an unknown author (if you are the author dm me so I can credit you)

+# MacOS

+## Setup

+1. Unzip `KeyOverlay-macos-latest.zip` into a folder.
+2. Using the terminal cd inside the unzipped folder.
+3. run `KeyOverlay` in terminal (`./KeyOverlay`).
+4. Allow the terminal `Input Monitoring` permission.

 # Linux

 ## Setup

 1. Unzip `KeyOverlay-ubuntu-latest.zip` into a folder.
-2. cd into the folder unzipped folder
+2. cd into the unzipped folder
 3. make `KeyOverlay` executable using `chmod`
 4. run `KeyOverlay` in terminal (`KeyOverlay`)